EthanAnderes/WassersteinBarycenterCode/README.md

 # Discrete L2 Wasserstein Barycenters

-Julia code for constructing discrete Wasserstein barycenters
+Julia code for constructing the discrete Wasserstein barycenters presented in the paper titled `Discrete Wasserstein Barycenters: Optimal Transport for Discrete Data` by ...